scotws/LiaraForth/docs/TESTS.md

 First version 15.
 March 2014
 This version 19.
 March 2017

 This list is adapted from [Tali Forth](https://github.com/scotws/TaliForth)
+This is being moved to the Tali Forth Wiki at GitHub

 ## Text interpreter